-Now its time to start thinking about what you need to bring your puppy home safely regardless of distance.
+Now is the time to plan what you need to bring your puppy home safely.

-- Accidents!
-A puppy will be new to traveling and would not have got their car legs yet and will most likely get car sick until they settle, so you will need to ensure their crate or car seat is suitably lined with newspaper, puppy training pads and a blanket and make sure you take spares just incase along with cleaning supplies.
+Your puppy will be new to traveling, will not have their car legs yet and will most likely be a little car sick.
+Line their crate with newspaper or puppy training pads and take spares just incase.

-- Activities: Traveling can be very boring for a little pup.
 Take some fun activities and toys to keep them entertained between naps.
-Make sure you can see them with these activities for health and safety.
+Make sure these are puppy proof and they are situated where you can watch them.

 Once your puppy is home structure and routine are key for setting your puppy up for success.
-If you need any support or advice about your puppy, contact us for the “Bringing Puppy Home” 2 hour training and advice session with Assistant Manager Emma at your own home.
-To find out more See our blog on ‘Bringing Puppy Home Training and Advice session’ blog or contact [email protected]
+If you need any support or advice about your puppy, contact us for the “Bringing Puppy Home” 2 hour training and advice session or call us on 01603 927272